 - Make groups of ten to get to the 100th day.

-- Show and examine a tens block and ones block.
+- Show and examine a tens block and a ones block.
 Discuss that a tens block has ten ones put together.

 - Use base ten blocks to represent numbers.
 Do plenty of examples where kids must use and count blocks.
 Use a chart to help count the blocks.

-- Say “Show (or draw) me 14 with place value blocks!”
+- Say, “Show (or draw) me 14 with place value blocks!”

-Reading and Writing Numerals
+Reading and Writing Numbers

 Activities